azdavis/azdavis.net/posts/define-pl-01.md

 language.

 But what if a programming language has not one, but multiple implementations?
-Which one of these implementations is the one that "defines" the programming language?
+Which one of these implementations is the one that defines the programming language?
 Must all other implementations copy the behavior of this "blessed" implementation, bugs and all?